Text $ amount to:

 our staffers would be happy to visit with you.

 What do I wear to church?
-You’ll be welcomed at either of our services as long as you come dressed.
-Our second service (11:15 AM) is designed to be especially relaxed, so come as you are.
-Our earlier service tends to be a little more traditional, but there is no need to be “gussied up.”
+You’ll be welcomed at our service as long as you come dressed, but there is no need to be “gussied up.”

 Where do I park?
 Our parking lot is at the corner of Truman Rd and Spring St. (about a block and a half east of President Truman’s house).
 This is also where most folks come in the building.
 Look for the visitor parking against the north side of our building.
 The sanctuary and nursery are upstairs on the 2nd floor; we do have elevator access if you need it.

 What if my baby cries or if my kids are noisy?
 We love kids at IFUMC and that means that we love their wiggling too.
-We have a clean, bright, professionally staffed nursery available to you during both services if you’d like.
-At all services, we offer a fantastic and popular children’s church and Sunday School program.
-There are also crayons and pictures for kids to color in the sanctuary.
+There are crayons and pictures for kids to color in the sanctuary.

 Can I take Communion if I’m not a member?
 Holy Communion (a.k.a. the Eucharist, the Mass or the Lord’s Supper) is practiced openly at IFUMC.
 We believe that as Christ’s sacrifice was made for all, his table is open to anyone wishing a deeper connection with his grace and church.
 We generally receive communion by intinction, which means you’ll dip a small piece of bread into the chalice (we use unfermented grape juice rather than wine to be inclusive of kids and folks with an aversion to alcohol).